Covid-19 - Pregnant Employees

 On 9th September 2020 they updated this advice.
 They archived the statement and instead have suggested that as previously individual risk assessments need to be undertaken by employers and an on the basis of that risk assessment the individual’s work plan should be decided.
 They have since further updated their Q&A for pregnant women (July 21) and note:-

-You can read the updated statement on this webpage under the title occupational health advice for employers and pregnant women:
+They have also updated their statement under the title occupational health guidance for pregnant women who work in a public-facing role.